unexploredtest/Wii-RL/README.md

 To install the relevant libraries, please do `pip install -r requirements.txt`.

 ---

-### 5. Loading Savestates

-This script requires some savestates to load from (ie the start of the race).

-There is a zip file containing all the savestates you need in `[releases/MarioKartSaveStates](https://github.com/VIPTankz/Wii-RL/releases/tag/savestates)`.
-Unzip this file, and place the files into this directory:

-`dolphin0\User\StatesSaves`

----
 ### 6. Running The AI with Dolphin

 You can control how many instances of Dolphin to run in parallel.
 On high Spec machines with many cores, I recommend 4 (or 8 if you're cooling system is really good).